Mon to Fri:

 Electric Water Heater System

-Electric hot water systems are common in smaller households and rentals.
+Electric hot water systems are standard in smaller households and rentals.
 The average lifespan is around 8 to 12 years.

 Key Components

 These systems rely on a heating element, a thermostat, and an anode rod.
-A broken heating element or faulty thermostat can affect how much hot water you get.
-Anode rods help prevent tank corrosion, but they wear out over time and need replacement.
+A broken heating element or a faulty thermostat can affect the amount of hot water you get.
+Anode rods help prevent tank corrosion, but wear out over time and need replacement.

 Signs of Trouble